 Hirogami Preview – Origami Meets Action Platforming

-When Bandai Namco Studios Singapore unveiled Hirogami during the latest State of Play, it immediately stood out.
-The action platformer takes direct inspiration from Origami, the Japanese art of paper folding, and translates that delicate yet creative concept into movement, transformations, and level design.
-Only a few days after its reveal, a free demo landed on Steam, offering a first look at how the concept plays out.
-Although the demo is brief, it leaves a lasting impression of what’s to come.
+Hirogami caught attention the moment Bandai Namco Studios Singapore revealed it in the most recent State of Play.
+The action platformer is directly inspired by the Japanese art form of paper folding, seen in Origami, and charts that delicate yet creative theme into movement, shapes and level design.
+Just days after its announcement, a free demo arrived on Steam, giving people a sense of how the concept works in practice.
+The demo is short, but it’s definitely a tease of things to come.

 First Impressions